 Rethinking Theater Etiquette

 I will see anything I get a free ticket to.
 It doesn’t matter if I’ve heard of it, it doesn’t matter what borough it’s in, it doesn’t even matter if I think I probably will not like it.
 If I am offered a free ticket to a play, I will go.
 And until I started writing for the theater section of my college newspaper in New York, I thought this was the obvious position to take.

 As a staff writer, I was offered complimentary tickets on press nights to around three shows a week -- always a pair of seats -- and more often than not I ended up going alone.
 I could not give my tickets away, and maybe it’s because my friends didn’t like me much, that’s definitely possible.
 But if they were telling the truth, the most common reason for not wanting to go was:

 “I’m not really a theater person.”

 What does that mean?
-I was invited to everything ranging from experimental pieces in black box theaters, to blockbusting Broadway musicals, and even one show where you downloaded the dialogue onto your iPod and then chased the cast through Central Park while listening to it.
+I was invited to everything ranging from experimental pieces in black box theaters, to blockbusting Broadway musicals, and even one show where you downloaded the dialogue onto your phone and then chased the cast through Central Park while listening to it.
 How does all that get grouped under one umbrella?
 And why would people rather get wet than stand under it?

 “It’s just not for me.”